suyashrails/sample_app/README.markdown

 == Welcome to Rails
+This is my third ror application, i am learning things. but i need to get deep in here. this is some interesting stuff after a lot of time. havin fun. zindagi mile na dobara!

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.